S3-working-group/s3-practical-guide/readme.md

 * single images on slides: [inline,fit]
 * Headline Level 1 is always the only content on the slide (apart from background images)
 * Headline level 2  or more is increased by one for reveal.js

+## Updating reveal.js

+Download zip from the [official repo](https://github.com/hakimel/reveal.js) and copy files over to `reveal.js`.
+Diff `templates/revealjs-template.html` with `demo.html` to see if there are some changes to the basic html structure.

+Keep `custom-styles.css` and `custom-theme.css` (derived from `css/theme/white.css`.

 ## Translations